 We are in the process of recruiting a Chapter Co-Chair for our Boston/Cambridge chapter and two Chapter Co-Chairs for our Greater China chapter.
 If you are interested in learning more about these positions and what they entail, please send an email to HarvardAEd@gmail.com

 Boston / Cambridge

 The HAEd Boston/Cambridge chapter aims to reach across Harvard’s silos in order to engage alumni and current students who share an interest in education.
 By convening around educational events, our network creates opportunities for sustained connection and collaboration.

 HAEd NYC is uniquely positioned to bring together the best of education across all sectors.
 Home to America's largest public school district, world-leading research universities and non-profits, and hundreds of tech and ed-tech start-ups, NYC is the perfect place for the public, private, and social sectors to cross-pollinate.
-Join us for 2016 as we get together and enjoy all the city has to offer!
+Join us as we get together and enjoy all the city has to offer!
 The focus for the year will be getting to know one another, building friendships, and deciding how we can best contribute to the education world in the Big Apple.

 The HAEd San Francisco chapter provides a platform for Harvard alumni with an interest in education - whether it’s in efforts to eliminate the achievement gap, the development of education technologies, or the reimagination of traditional school models.
 Our network provides a collaborative environment for cross-pollination and shared learning.
 This year will be filled with learning about one another and exploring innovative organizations.
 Keep an eye out for all of our interesting events!

 Chapter Co-Chairs: Carlos Luis Obando and Eloise Quintanilla